What Are Web Forms?

 The entry #DEFAULT# is a special name.
-This entry is the catch all entries, which means i. is used when no other Value/Type is matched.
+This entry is a catch-all entry, which means it is used when no other Value/Type is matched.
 You should not delete this entry.
 Should you wish to modify it, use a numeric only value, with which typically most checks are bypassed.

 Option 1: Determine Which Input Parameters You Want to Add

 First, you have to determine which input parameters you want to add.
 You can either do so manually or use the Parse from URL feature in Netsparker, which extracts the list of parameters from a web form automatically.